AndreNicolai/pupil-docs/developer-docs/unity.md

 	- `pupil_plugin/Blink`
 	- `pupil_plugin/FramePublishing`

-All other scenes meant to be loaded as additional content, only, once a calibration was successful.
+All other scenes are meant to be loaded as additional content, once a calibration was successful.
+This is done by the `Pupil Manager`, also described below.

 ### Installation